martinthong125/notes/Git/git.md

    1. git checkout feature
    2. git rebase -i HEAD~n # changing n commits in feature branch to n
    3. Leave first line as pick and change the rest to squash
-   4. Type in new commit messag
+   4. Type in new commit message
    5. git pull main
    6. git rebase main # pull new commits from main and put feature commits above it
    7. git checkout main
-   8. git merge feature # get a one line commit main
+   8. git rebase feature # get a one line commit main

 ## How to do a squash commit